sermon: Grace, Faith, and Love

 I think all of us are knowledgeable of the fact that Jesus Christ repeatedly and strongly appealed to the Father in His prayer recorded in John 17 that He act to make the small body of true believers to be at one with Him.
 What went wrong?
 Is it possible, that in one sense, nothing really went wrong, but rather, just as God expected in Eden, the human nature remaining in each converted son of God revealed itself in their daily conduct?

-Was the conduct of Ananias and Sapphira really all that different from what they were before they were converted, and the people who were complaining in Acts the 6th chapter?
+Was the conduct of Ananias and Sapphira really all that different from what they were before they were converted, or the people who were complaining in Acts 6?
 No. Things were going right according to the course that God knew that they would occur.

 In like manner, in regard to the church, in the book of Romans, which was probably written in the early 50s AD, the apostle Paul clearly reveals his struggle, using the term "the law of sin in his members made war against the law of his mind."
 The "law of his members" is what remained of the habits, the attitudes, and perspectives of his unconverted life that was dominated by the flesh.
 The "law of his mind" was the new dynamic within him as it came in him as a result of his conversion and the receiving of God's Holy Spirit.